History of Chinese Americans in Metro Detroit: History

 The more highly educated ethnic Chinese who moved to Detroit after the Immigration Act of 1965 moved to Detroit's suburbs, bypassing Detroit itself and its Chinatown.
 The previous generation of established laundry and restaurant owners had children who, instead of staying in the Chinatown area, tended to move outward to the suburbs of Metro Detroit, or to other cities for work and educational opportunities.

 Chinese American architect and engineer Marvin Chin opened the landmark tiki-themed restaurant nightclub Chin Tiki in 1967.

-The 1980 U.S. Census counted 1,213 ethnic Chinese in the City of Detroit.
+The 1980 United States census counted 1,213 ethnic Chinese in the City of Detroit.
 Zia wrote that the figure was "surely an undercount" but that the Chinese population in the City of Detroit "was unquestionably small."
 The presence of family-owned businesses in the Detroit Chinatown area had declined by the 1980s.
 Zia wrote that by that decade, the "shrinking base" in the Detroit Chinatown "reflected the diminished role of the merchants."

 In 1982, in Metro Detroit autoworkers killed Vincent Chin, a Chinese American mistaken for a Japanese American.
 An October 27, 2009 article by the Detroit Free Press stated that "It took the slaying of[...]
 Vincent Chin by a disgruntled autoworker in 1982 to awaken Detroit of the ugliness and danger of anti-Asian racism."
 Cynthia Lee, a Chinese American from Hawaii who worked as a reporter for The Detroit News, interviewed Metro Detroit Chinese Americans who criticized the verdict given to the two men, who pleaded guilty and received probation and fines.
 The Chinese Americans interviewed by Lee stated that the sentences were too light.